nickbild/c64_watch_sync/README.md

 I previously built the [C64 Watch](https://github.com/nickbild/c64_watch), which is a Commodore 64-themed Lilygo T-Watch 2020 with an onboard BASIC interpreter.
 But for a smartwatch to be really useful, it needs to be able to sync with a computer.
 Sure, I could easily sync it with a modern computer, but I thought it would be way more fun to come up with a way to wirelessly sync with an actual Commodore 64 computer.

+A common feature of modern smartwatches is their ability to track fitness-related metrics, so I used the C64 Watch's accelerometer as a step counter to demonstrate my wireless syncing method.

 The C64 Watch has an onboard infrared transmitter, so it is possible to encode any arbitrary data into a series of IR pulses.
 I used an IR receiver paired with an Arduino Micro to decode IR signals sent by the watch, then put that data, along with a latch signal, on pins of the C64's user port pins.

+On the C64, the assembly program [wpal3.prg](https://github.com/nickbild/c64_watch_sync/blob/main/wpal3.prg) loads the graphics for the `C64 Watch Pal` application into the appropriate memory locations, then calls [sync.prg](https://github.com/nickbild/c64_watch_sync/blob/main/sync.prg) to set up the raster interrupts to split the screen between bitmap and text modes.
+This program also handles watching for new data from the watch, and updating the step count data in memory, and displaying it on screen in decimal format.

 ## To Install